Tips for emigrating: why, where and how to do it

 Be prepared for delays and have back-up plans in place if you have to postpone your plans

-With a detailed but flexible emigration plan in place, you should be able to take this exciting step into your new life with the minimum of disruption.
+With a detailed but flexible emigration plan in place, you should be able to take this exciting step into your new life with minimal disruption.